_____________________________________________

 Sadok Ben Rashid (War Poem)

-Recorded by Wilhelm Doegen in the prisoner-of-war camp
+Recorded by Wilhelm Doegen in the “Half-Moon camp”

 Date of recording: 30.5.1916